ebsp/resting/README.md

 ## Setup

-1. Add as service provider in Laravel
+1. Add as service provider in Laravel (Should happen with Laravel Autodiscover)
 2. Setup routing using middleware `Seier\Resting\Support\Laravel\RestingMiddleware`
 3. Add Trait `Seier\Resting\Support\Laravel\UsesResting` to applicable `Controllers` and `Routes`